Tdh2222/Tdh2222/README.md

-I'm learning to code in multiple languages, python, c, c++, java.
+I'm learning to code in python.
 🐢